 * Incidentally, Seversky also built a refinement of the original two-seat fighter concept embodied by the SEV-2XP, resulting in the "SEV-2PA Guardian", apparently also referred to as the "X-BT", which was available with retractable landing gear or floats.
 The USSR bought one with each landing gear option, plus a manufacturing license, but never put the type into production.

-The Imperial Japanese Navy actually bought 20 SEV-2PAs, apparently through an intermediary as a subterfuge to conceal the ultimate customer, but found them disappointing.
+The Imperial Japanese Navy actually bought 20 SEV-2PAs, apparently through a "front" operation to conceal the ultimate customer, but found them disappointing.
 Two of them were passed on the ASAHI SHIMBUN newspaper as hacks.
 Sweden ordered 52 SEV-2PAs as dive-bombers, but only two were delivered before the US embargoed exports of fighters to Sweden in October 1940.
 The other 50 ended up in Air Corps hands as the "AT-12" and were used as gunnery trainers.

 * The Seversky Company also sold Sweden a refinement of the P-35 designated the "EP-1 (Export Pursuit 1)".
 The EP-1 was powered by a P&W R-1830-S1C1 Twin Wasp engine with 745 kW (1,000 HP), improving its performance relative to the P-35 by over 40 KPH (25 MPH).
 The Swedes ordered a total of 120 EP-1s, with initial order placed in mid-1939.